zdunseth/open-phytoliths-website/content/en/home/features.md

 title: About Open Phytoliths Community
 subtitle:
 feature:
-  - icon: chalkboard-teacher
+  - icon: comms
     icon_pack: fas
     name: ICOPS
     description: The International Committee on Open Phytolith Science (ICOPS) has been created within the [International Phytolith Society](https://phytoliths.org/) to work on increasing the knowledge of and implementation of open science practices in phytolith research.
-  - icon: video
+  - icon: rocket
     icon_pack: fas
     name: Our Mission
     description:
-  - icon: code
+  - icon: globe
     icon_pack: fas
     name: Our Community
     description: